How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 The muscle produces flexion of the proximal phalanx of the thumb.
 Its innervation is carried out partially by the median and ulnar nerve.

-Adductor thumb muscle
+Adductor pollicis muscle

-The function of this muscle is to move the thumb towards the proximal phalanx of the index finger ( cast) and partial flexion of the proximal phalanx of the thumb.
+The function of this muscle is to move the thumb towards the proximal phalanx of the index finger ( casting) and partial flexion of the proximal phalanx of the thumb.
 The muscle is innervated by the ulnar nerve.

-• muscle that removes the little finger;
+• flexor of the little finger;

-• muscle that opposes the little finger.
+• muscle opposite the little finger.

 The muscle flexes the little finger and is partially involved in its adduction.
 Innervation is carried out by the ulnar nerve.